atomgalaxy/isocpp-template-this/template-this.md

 `auto [const] [volatile] [&|&&] this`.

-In all cases, the value-category of `this` inside the member function is exactly what the existing parameter rules already imply.
+In all cases, the value-category of `this` inside the member function is exactly what the existing parameter rules would already imply.

-This, in the cases where the type of `this` is not a template, maps to the existing practice of putting cv-ref qualifiers (that really apply to `*this` in current parlance) on the function itself, by writing them behind the parameter list, as far as the function signature is concerned.
+In other words, the _cv-ref qualifiers_ that now stand after the function signature now explicitly apply to the `this` parameter.

 ```cpp
 // Within a class